raneemr05/smartcontracts/README.md

 Here you will find all the smart contracts I have written that includes some basic solidity concepts and tokens creation

 **Tools and Tech Used:**
-Solidity
+Solidity,
-EVM
+EVM,
-Remix IDE
+Remix IDE,
-Truffle
+Truffle,
-ERC20
+ERC20,
-ERC721 on Opensea
+ERC721 on Opensea,
-OpenZeppelin
+OpenZeppelin,
-Alchemy
+Alchemy,
 ChainLink Oracles

 1) Solidity Basic Smart Contract